rubismoreira/PaymentGateway/docs/api/PaymentProcess/_v1_PaymentProcess_{PaymentProcessId}-[Get].md

 The following acceptance criteria rules are required for this endpoint.

 > When a PaymentProcess is found, then return a 200 code with the previously specifed fields

+> The cardnumber should be masked in the format XXXXXXXXXXXX1234

 > If the specified PaymentProcess cannot be found, then return a 404 code∫